Tutorial

 bidsmgr-metadata

 Post-conversion metadata engine.
-Walks a BIDS root and fills every required field the schema can infer (Manufacturer, MagneticFieldStrength, EchoTime, RepetitionTime, etc.) from the converted files and / or the inventory TSV.
-Writes dataset_description.json, enriches every sidecar, and leaves a metadata_report.json audit log under .bidsmgr/.
+Walks a BIDS root and fills every required field the schema can infer (Manufacturer, MagneticFieldStrength, EchoTime, RepetitionTime, etc.) from the converted files.
+Writes dataset_description.json, enriches every sidecar (including participants.tsv demographics and optional phenotype tables), and leaves a metadata_report.json audit log.

 Positional arguments